Battle of Valmy: Battle

 As the Prussians wavered, a pivotal moment was reached when Kellermann raised his hat and made his famous cry of "Vive la Nation".
 The cry was repeated again and again by all the French army, and had a crushing effect upon Prussian morale.
 The French troops sang "La Marseillaise" and "Ça Ira", and a cheer went up from the French line.
+Although several French armies were nearby, Kellermann carried out most of the fighting himself.
+Dumouriez's army stayed southeast of Sainte-Menehould, Beurononville's troops remained behind Kellermann, and Dillion's forces at Les Islettes stopped Hohenlohe's troops from reinforcing the Prussians.
+Because of this, Kellermann fought the Battle of Valmy largely on his own.
 To the surprise of nearly everyone, Brunswick broke off the action and retired from the field.
+As the night approached, Brunswick, King Frederick William II, and the Prussian officers met near the inn of La Lune.
+During this meeting, Brunswick reportedly said, "Hier schlagen wir nicht" ("Here we will not strike"), showing that the Prussian leadership believed the battle couldn't be continued.
 The Prussians rounded the French positions at a great distance and commenced a rapid retreat eastward.
 The two engaged forces had been essentially equal in size, Kellermann with approximately 36,000 troops and 40 cannon, and Brunswick with 34,000 and 54 cannon.
 Yet by the time Brunswick retreated, casualties had risen no higher than three hundred French and two hundred Prussians.

+After the battle, Kellermann moved his troops south of the Châlons road, leaving the Prussians a clear path to retreat.
+Dumouriez, who took command of both French armies after Valmy, negotiated with the Prussians while strengthening his forces.
+On September 30, Brunswick withdrew toward Germany without being attacked, as French commanders were ordered not to engage.